United States • julianagondek.com

 Juliana joined Watsi on October 22nd, 2016.
 11 other people also joined Watsi on that day!
-Juliana's most recent donation traveled 8,600 miles to support Hser, a high school teacher from Thailand, to fund treatment for an ovarian mass.
+Juliana's most recent donation traveled 8,800 miles to support Reaksmey, a 38-year-old rice farmer and musician from Cambodia, to fund hardware removal surgery so he can fully recover from surgery.

 Hser is a 38-year-old woman who lives with her parents in a refugee camp in Tak Province, Thailand.
 She and her family fled there many years ago from Karen State in Burma because of civil war.
 Hser is now a high school teacher in the refugee camp, and she earns 1,000 baht (approx. 33 USD) per month.
 Hser used to teach groups of students at their home due to Covid restrictions that closed schools in July 2021, but all home teaching was also stopped in September 2021 when Covid cases increased in the refugee camp.
 Since then, Hser teaches students online, but many of her students cannot afford to pay for mobile data to study from their family’s mobile phones.
 Since late 2019, Hser has been experiencing pain in the right side of her abdomen every day, especially at night.
 She says that she has lost her appetite and has lost some weight because of this.
 She feels like the mass is gradually increasing in size and feels more comfortable lying down then sitting.
 She also feels tired when she walks.
 She has been diagnosed with an ovarian tumour, and has been advised to undergo a total abdominal hysterectomy, which involves surgical removal of her uterus and cervix.
 If left untreated, Hser's symptoms will continue to worsen and put her at risk for further health complications in the future.
 Fortunately, Hser is scheduled to undergo her hysterectomy on November 9th.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to cover the total cost of her procedure and care.
 Once recovered, this treatment will help Hser to live free from pain and she has hope that she'll be able to live her life happily with her parents in the future.
 Hser said, “I love being a teacher and when I have recovered, I will continue to teach.
 My parents worry about me a lot and they want me to receive surgery as soon as possible.
 They are stressed about my condition, but I do not want to feel stressed because stress cannot help me feel better.
 So even though I cannot eat a lot, I try to eat as much as I can to stay strong.”